KahHongg/Fencing-Competition-Performance-Tracker/README.md

 # The Data Set:

-* Fencing competition results are sourced from an online platform called FencingTimeLive.

-* To streamline the analysis, addressing missing values and alphanumeric entries in the "Place" column of the CSV file downloaded from the platform is crucial.

 | Place |    Name   |  Club(s) | Division | Country | License # |
 |:-----:|:---------:|:--------:|:--------:|:-------:|:---------:|
 |   1   |  Fencer 1 | School A |    NA    |   SGP   |     NA    |